facebook youtube twitter instagram Whatsapp telegram

 2. Chimney Issues and Flue Damage

-If your chimney isn’t properly maintained, it can send flames or hot embers straight onto your roof.
-Things like creosote buildup, cracked flues, or missing spark guards make your home more vulnerable to roofing fires.
+If you don't take care of your chimney, it can send fires or hot embers straight onto your roof.
+Roofing fires are more likely to happen if you have creosote buildup, cracked flues, or spark guards that are missing.

 Prevention Tip: Make chimney cleaning part of your yearly routine and install a chimney cap for extra protection.
 Experts like the CMHC, CSIA, and NFPA all recommend getting your chimney inspected and cleaned every year to avoid dangerous fire hazards.